Rise-Vision/rise-data-counter/README.md

 http://127.0.0.1:8081/components/rise-data-counter/demo/src/rise-data-counter-dev.html
 ```

+### Demo project

+A demo project showing how to implement a simple HH:mm:ss counter can be found in the `demo` folder.

+Another option is using `example-counter-component` as the scaffolding for a new template.
+This project can be found in https://github.com/Rise-Vision/html-template-library

 ## Submitting Issues
 If you encounter problems or find defects we really want to hear about them.
 If you could take the time to add them as issues to this Repository it would be most appreciated.
 When reporting issues, please use the following format where applicable: